· One Me · One Family ·

 I hope you enjoy Be Kind This Day, not for its process and my use of AI, but for its simple message.
 The portrait is a means to encourage thoughts, feelings, and acts of kindness.
 If it does any of these then it has achieved its aim.

-The following portraits will also form part of One Me · One Family.
+The following artworks also form part of 500 Portraits: One Me · One Family.